-- 20.1 Where it is revealed during a course that a student has not disclosed a criminal record, the Safeguarding Team will, in consultation with the Senior Designated Safeguarding Lead, consider any appropriate disciplinary action, dependent on the severity and impact of the disclosure this could result in permanent exclusion. - 20.2 Where a criminal prosecution or conviction occurs during the course, the Senior Designated Safeguarding Lead will make a judgement on appropriate action. - 20.3 Personal tutors/teachers will be alerted to any particular support needs of students resulting from their criminal convictions.
+- 20.1 Where it is revealed during a course that a student has not disclosed a criminal record/under investigation, the Safeguarding Team will, in consultation with the Senior Designated Safeguarding Lead, consider any appropriate disciplinary action, dependent on the severity and impact of the disclosure this could result in permanent exclusion. - 20.2 Where a criminal prosecution or conviction occurs during the course, the Senior Designated Safeguarding Lead will make a judgement on appropriate action. - 20.3 Personal tutors/teachers will be alerted to any particular support needs of students resulting from their criminal convictions/currently under investigation.
 Further support will be offered through liaising with the wider Safeguarding Team / Additional Learning Support Team to ensure that support needs are met where practical.

-20 Appendices
+21 Appendices

-Appendix 1 - Declaration of Convictions Form

-(Including electronic form link)
+Appendix 1 - Criminal Conviction/Under Investigation Declaration Form (Including electronic form link)

-Appendix 2 - Convictions Risk Assessment
+- Appendix 2 Convictions Risk Assessment

-Appendix 3 - Group Risk Assessment
+- Appendix 3 Group Risk Assessment

-Appendix 4 - Guidance for Staff
+- Appendix 4 Guidance for Staff

-Appendix 5 - Rehabilitation Period Guidance
+- Appendix 5 Rehabilitation Period Guidance

-Appendix 6 - Criminal Conviction Flow Chart
+- Appendix 6 Criminal Conviction Flow Chart

-Appendix 1
+- Appendix 7 Venue Approval Form

-Declaration of Criminal Convictions Form
+Criminal Conviction/Under Investigation Declaration Form

-Online Form click here: Criminal Conviction Declaration Form
+Online Form click here: Criminal Conviction/Under Investigation Declaration Form